xttrust/Tech-Master-Quiz/README.md

 ## Bugs

-- Due to my current limited knowledge of JavaScript, there is an issue with the asynchronous behavior of the game, particularly at the beginning.
-When the asynchronous data fetching encounters a problem, I've implemented error handling to catch the issue.
-In such cases, users will receive an alert notifying them that the API data failed to load, and the game will automatically refresh.
+- While creating the game I encountered an issue with the asynchronous behavior of the game.
 This behavior occurs only the first time a user visits the site and has no browser data saved.
+I've implemented error handling to catch the issue.
+In such cases, users will receive an alert notifying them that the API data failed to load.

+- But after many hours of research and youtube tutorials I have rewriten the code and fixed all errors.

 ## Unfixed Bugs

-- When the asynchronous data fetching encounters a problem.
-(The first time you visit the website)
+- There are no unfixed bugs.

 [Back to Top](#table-of-contents)